1afa/sabre-zarafa/README.md

 See below on how to configure `log4php.xml`, the logger's config file.

 The webserver needs to write to the `data` directory, since it is used by SabreDAV to store DAV locks.
+(NB, the author is not convinced that CardDAV actually uses locking.)
 The log file, called `debug.txt`, should also be writable.
 If your server runs as the user `apache`:

     # chown apache:apache /var/www/htdocs/sabre-zarafa/data